JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 }
 ```

+Removing `dependsOn` relations automatically created by `targetHierarchy.default()` could be cumbersome.
+If it's necessary, use entirely [manual configuration](#manual-configuration) instead of calling default hierarchy.

 > We're currently working on API for creating your own target hierarchies.
 It should be useful for projects
 > which hierarchy configurations differ a lot from the default template.
 >